ABOUT COMMISSIONING

 The following forms will need to be completed:

-Once you receive your endorsement memo signed by your Commander and DD368 signed by your Recruiter or Commander, the two should be combined and sent to your USU Admissions Counselor.
+Once you have the signed endorsement memo and the DD368 (signed by your Recruiter or Commander), combine these documents and send them to your USU Admissions Counselor

 The contact information for each branch of service is listed below.